bcgov/jag-rsbc-digital-forms-viirp-integration/README.md

 ### Remote dependency

 This API contains two shared dependencies, jag-vips-client, and jag-digitalforms-client.
 Both are used by other projects including DPS and Digital Forms, Reviews.
-Endpoint and user / password data must be set as environmental variables if running locally or set as Openshift secrets when in the DEV/TEST/PROD environments.
+Endpoint and user / password data must be set as environmental variables if running locally or set as Openshift secrets when in deployed in DEV/TEST/PROD environments.

 | jag-vips-client Environment Variables | Value     |
 | ---------- | --------- |